FlightBox/FlightBox-Feeder/README.md

 This repository contains a script to feed FlightBox.org with data.
 Follow the steps below to utilize it:

-NOTE!
+NB!
 Your receiver must be already running!

 1. Open your terminal.